auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 In the OIDC-conformant pipeline, **ID Tokens should never be used as API tokens**.

 Instead, applications and APIs (resource services) should be defined as separate Auth0 entities.
-This allows you to obtain Access Tokens for your APIs.
+This allows you to obtain <dfn data-key="access-token">Access Tokens</dfn> for your APIs.

 You get simpler API integration since your APIs are no longer tied to the applications that make calls to it.
 You're also enabling [machine-to-machine integration scenarios](/api-auth/grant/client-credentials), since applications can authenticate as themselves](/api-auth/grant/client-credentials (that is, they are not acting on behalf of any user) to programmatically and securely obtain an API token.